Back to Don's Maps

 Grotte du Mas d'Azil

-Spearthrower made of antler showing a young ibex (or possibly a chamois) with an emerging turd on which two birds are perched, found around 1940 in the cave of Le Mas d'Azil, Ariege.
+Spearthrower made of antler showing a fawn or doe with an emerging turd (or a baby deer being born) on which two birds are perched, found around 1940 in the cave of Le Mas d'Azil, Ariege.

 Photo: Don Hitchcock 2008